 This happens when an employee is filled with antipathy for their company and self justifies the act of theft.
 Antipathy can stem from a lack of respect, appreciation, reward, and opportunity.

-A disorganized and untidy warehouse is an easy target for employees to execute theft as it makes it easier for them to hide their activities.
+A disorganized warehouse and lack of warehouse cleaning act as easy targets for employees to execute theft as it makes it easier for them to hide their activities.